Last Updated: April 29, 2015

 enough water to more serious conditions like an inflamed bladder

-and the onset of menopause can lead to incontinence.
-In men,
+of menopause can lead to incontinence.
+In men, prostate problems

-prostate problems can hamper urination.
-Even drinking coffee or tea
+can hamper urination.
+Even drinking coffee or tea or taking

-or taking prescribed medications can aggravate your bladder.
-As one
+prescribed medications can aggravate your bladder.
+As one ages,

-ages, changes in the body can make elderly urinary incontinence a
+changes in the body can make elderly urinary incontinence a more

 Elderly urinary incontinence can take several forms.
 Some people